-- you remain responsible for payment of tuition fees and we may invoice you personally for any unpaid balance; - you must provide us with a letter from your sponsor before each year of study which confirms the payment of tuition fees for that year of study; - you authorise us to disclose relevant information about you/your studies to your sponsor unless you notify our Head of Income & Treasury Management that you do not wish disclosure to be made.
+- you are not entitled to any of our scholarships or bursaries (other than the loyalty discount to which eligible sponsored students may be entitled from September 2022 onwards); - you remain responsible for payment of tuition fees and we may invoice you personally for any unpaid balance; - you must provide us with a letter from your sponsor before each year of study which confirms the payment of tuition fees for that year of study; - you authorise us to disclose relevant information about you/your studies to your sponsor unless you notify our Head of Income & Treasury Management that you do not wish disclosure to be made.
 This can be done either by post to the University of Salford, University House, The Crescent, Salford, M5 4WT or by email to income-treasury@salford.ac.uk.
 However, on receipt of notification, you will be classed as a self- funding student and personally responsible for paying your tuition fees. - d.
-If you are a home student without a sponsor, you must pay your tuition fees as follows: - For each year of study: payment must be made either in full before the date that year of study starts or (if you set up a recurring debit or credit card payment before the year of study starts) by 5 equal and consecutive monthly instalments (the first instalment will be on the last working day of the month immediately following the month in which that year of study starts).
-Students who are eligible for a postgraduate loan from the Student Loans Company may set up a payment plan to coincide with their scheduled loan payments. - For each single module: payment must be made either in full before the date on which the module starts or (if you set up a recurring debit or credit card payment before the module starts) by 3 equal and consecutive monthly instalments starting on the date on which the module starts. - e.
-Unless you are a home student or have a sponsor, it is a condition of your contract that you must pay us the deposit specified in your offer letter for each year of study.
-You must register within the registration period for that year of study (this period ends 2 weeks after your programme starts) and pay the deposit on or before registration.
-Failure to pay your deposit on time may result in you being unable to register.
-A deposit is refundable only in respect of your first year of study and only if: - you satisfy us that you have not already used our confirmation of acceptance for studies letter to obtain a visa or, having used that letter, you are refused a visa (unless the reason for refusal is your use of fraudulent or misleading information or documents); and - you paid the deposit using a lawful payment method. - f.
-We take debt recovery action for unpaid fees.
-Your account may be referred to a debt collection agency and this may result in legal action being taken against you.
-The following also applies:
+If you are do not have a sponsor, you must pay your tuition fees as follows: - For each year of study: payment must be made either in full before the date that year of study starts or, if you set up a recurring debit or credit card payment before the year of study starts, as follows: - 1.
+Undergraduate, Postgraduate Certificate or Postgraduate Diploma programme by 5 equal and consecutive monthly instalments - 2.
+Any other Postgraduate programme by 7 equal and consecutive monthly instalments

+(the first instalment will be on the last working day of the month immediately following the month in which that year of study starts)

+- Students who have a postgraduate loan from the Student Loans Company may set up a payment plan to coincide with their scheduled loan payments. - For each single module: payment must be made either in full before the date on which the module starts or (if you set up a recurring debit or credit card payment before the module starts) by 3 equal and consecutive monthly instalments starting on the date on which the module starts. - e.
+Unless you are a home student or have a sponsor, it is a condition of your contract that you must pay us the deposit specified in your offer letter for each year of study: - You must register within the registration period for that year of study (this period ends 2 weeks after your programme starts) and pay the deposit on or before registration. - Failure to pay your deposit on time may result in you being unable to register. - The deposit is not refundable unless one of the circumstances specified in the Key Facts About Fees document applies.